JPeterMugaas/efxc2/README.txt

 efxc2 is an enhanced version of fxc2.
-THe original fxc program is A wine-runnable version of Microsofts Shader Compiler fxc and is available at https://github.com/mozilla/fxc2 .
+THe original fxc2 program is A wine-runnable version of Microsofts Shader Compiler fxc and is available at https://github.com/mozilla/fxc2 .
 Unfortunately, fxc2 does not appear to be maintianed and I have encountered